 The answer is, yes you can!

-Of course, that is not all I have to say on this subject, or we would not have a blog post; let me explain!
+Of course, that is not all I have to say on this subject, or we wouldn’t have a blog post.
+Let me explain!
 As someone in recovery from an eating disorder as well as mental health issues, I have found a new profound love of exercise.
 The activity I once despised is the activity I have found joy in.
-However, I despised it because I was utilizing exercise incorrectly in my life.
+I’ve discovered that despised exercise because I was utilizing it incorrectly in my life.

 I have been in recovery from Binge Eating Disorder for just over 2 years now.
-Whenever I say “Binge Eating Disorder”, I generally get one of two reactions.
-The first one being that they have no idea what the hell I am even talking about or I get the whole “oh so It’s like bulimia”.
+Whenever I say “Binge Eating Disorder,” I generally get one of two reactions.
+The first one is confusion about what the hell I even mean.
+The second is the assumption that, “oh, so it’s like bulimia!”
 No, it is not.
 They are two totally different things.
-One binge and purges to lose excess weight, and the other simply binges…that’s it.
-Believe me, I have tried to purge before and after trying for 2 hours on my bathroom floor in an attempt to control my eating disorder and my compulsive eating once and for all I could not make my body does it; no matter how many times I stuck my hand down my throat or even punched myself in the stomach I could not seem to make my body throw up at will (yeah, those were some dark times).
+Bulimia involves binging and purging to lose excess weight.
+Binge Eating Disorder simply involves binging … that’s it.
+Believe me, I have tried to purge before.
+After trying for 2 hours on my bathroom floor in an attempt to control my eating disorder and my compulsive eating once and for all, I still could not make my body do it.
+No matter how many times I stuck my hand down my throat or even punched myself in the stomach, I could not seem to make my body throw up at will.
+(Yeah, those were some dark times.)

 The one thing that I did do prior to recovery in an attempt to control my eating disorder was to diet and exercise.
-With binge eating disorder you often gain a lot of weight and because of the overeating you feel guilty, and because you feel guilty for months of binging, you eventually try in a vain attempt to recover from the disorder you have by selecting another one; in my case, it would often be anorexia.
+With Binge Eating Disorder, you often gain a lot of weight.
+Then you feel guilty for overeating.
+Because you feel guilty for months of binging, you eventually try to select another disorder in a vain attempt to recover from the disorder you already have.
+In my case, it would often be anorexia.
 Of course, because I was a binge eater, the anorexia symptoms often would not last long.
-I could go maybe a few weeks with eating barely anything, but then my stress and anxiety would flare up and I would simply say “fuck it”.
+I could go a few weeks eating barely anything, but then my stress and anxiety would flare up and I would simply say “fuck it.”
 Back on the binging wagon, I went.

-With binge eaters, prior to recovery we often try to arrest our disorder and urges to significantly overeat through crash diets (or trying not to eat at all as I said) and then overexercise.
-This would often mean going to workout for 4 hours per day for scheduled sessions, not counting the fact that if I did slip up and eat (God forbid it) I would have to now go biking 10 miles and do another hour of strength training.
-It kept pushing me back and forth between active relapse in my eating disorder and starvation/exhaustion; my relationship was food was dysfunctional to say the least, and exercise was my punishment for being a bad person.
+Prior to recovery, we binge eaters often try to arrest our disorder and our urges to significantly overeat through crash diets (or trying not to eat at all, as I mentioned) and then by overexercising.
+For me, this would often mean working out for 4 hours per day for scheduled sessions.
+And if I did slip up and eat (God forbid it!), I would feel required to add on a 10 mile bike ride and another hour of strength training.
+This pattern kept pushing me back and forth between active relapse in my eating disorder and starvation/exhaustion.
+My relationship was food was dysfunctional to say the least, and exercise was my punishment for being a bad person.

 So why is overexercising bad for us?